codestacksall/website-simple-design/README.md

 # website-simple-design
-the following contains some codes for html and css for making a simple website. the data is fetched from open weather api
+the following contains some codes of html and css for making a simple website. the data is fetched from open weather api